Big Apple (dance): References in popular culture

 The dance is mentioned in the Frank Capra film You Can't Take It with You (1938).
 In the film Jimmy Stewart and his fiancée, played by Jean Arthur, are enticed to learn the dance by some youngsters for the payment of a dime.
 The children have a sign "Learn the 'Big Apple' 10 cents."
-The lesson is broken up by the arrival of a few policemen on foot.
+The lesson is broken up by the arrival of a policeman on foot.
 The children and the adults all leave.
 In the scene that follows, Mr. Stewart and Ms. Arthur show up at a swanky party not realizing that the sign has become attached to the back of Ms. Arthur's dress.

 In the movie Vivacious Lady (1938) Ginger Rogers and James Ellison teach some moves from the dance to Beulah Bondi.
 These include Suzie Q and Praise Allah.

 In the 1938 variety show anthology film The Big Broadcast of 1938, Bob Hope tells a joke about "a little schoolboy that used to take a big apple to the teacher, and now he takes the teacher to the Big Apple."
 When the audience groans, he laughs lamely and says, "The Big Apple's a dance."

 A notorious December 1937 radio broadcast by Mae West, condemned as "vulgar and indecent" by the Federal Communications Commission, featured an Adam and Eve sketch in which Eve (played by West) asks the Snake in the Garden of Eden to fetch her some forbidden fruit: "Now, get me a big one -- I feel like doin' a Big Apple!"
 The studio audience laughed, briefly applauding the reference.